-Doctoral candidates at the University of Chicago are required to grant ProQuest UMI Dissertation Publishing non-exclusive rights to reproduce and distribute their dissertations.
-If another publisher has accepted your manuscript for publication, you should be sure to retain the right to publish through ProQuest.
+As a condition for receipt of the doctorate, doctoral candidates at the University of Chicago must grant ProQuest UMI Dissertation Publishing non-exclusive rights to reproduce, distribute, and sell their dissertations.
+If another publisher has accepted dissertation research for publication, the author should be sure to retain the right to publish through ProQuest.
 Many scientific journals have standing agreements with ProQuest; most academic presses, however, do not.

 Although it is not required, there are clear advantages to copyright registration.
-See Why copyright? for a list of advantages.
+Why copyright? lists these advantages.

-If your dissertation uses previously copyrighted material beyond fair use, you must obtain written permission from the copyright holder to include the material in your dissertation.
+If a dissertation uses previously copyrighted material beyond fair use, the dissertation author must obtain written permission from the copyright holder to include this material in the dissertation.

 The University of Chicago Copyright Information Center discusses copyright law and provides guidance.
 The Library's Guide to Fair Use supports fair use at the University of Chicago.

 Thesis advisors and faculty in the various schools and departments will provide assistance with copyright issues, but students may find some of the following resources helpful as well.